 Archaeology of Biblical Jerusalem: Herod’s Palace and the Three Towers

-When Jerusalem fell to Herod the Great in 37 BCE., the walled settlement consisted of Temple Mt, (with the Second Temple), the City of David; and the Western Hill.
-Josephus Flavius, the Roman historian that lived in the time of the Second Temple; and even participated in the First Jewish Revolt describes Herod’s Palace as consisting of two wings separated by pools and gardens.
-Again according to Josephus Herod named the wings the Caesareum, in honor of Augustus; and the Agrippaeum in honor of Marcus Agrippa, Augustus’ son-in-law, and designated heir.
+When Jerusalem fell to Herod the Great in 37 BCE., the walled settlement consisted of Temple Mt (with the Second Temple), the City of David, and the Western Hill.
+Josephus Flavius, the Roman historian that lived in the time of the Second Temple; and even participated in the First Jewish Revolt, describes Herod’s Palace as consisting of two wings separated by pools and gardens.
+Again according to Josephus, Herod named the wings the Caesareum in honor of Augustus; and the Agrippaeum in honor of Marcus Agrippa, Augustus’ son-in-law and designated heir.
 In fact, he died in 12 BCE., predeceasing Augustus).

 Archaeology of Biblical Jerusalem: David’s Tower

-Near Herod’s palace, just next to present-day Jaffa Gate Herod erected three large towers.
+Near Herod’s palace, just next to the present-day Jaffa Gate, Herod erected three large towers.
 These towers served two purposes: First, to reinforce the city’s vulnerable northern flank, which is not bounded by a deep natural valley as the other sides were.
 Second, to protect Herod’s palace, which was surrounded by its own fortification system.